VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 dogs.add(new Dog());
 List<Animals> animals = dogs;
 animals.add(new Cat());
-Dog dog = dogs.get(2); // OOOOOPS, we've got Cat here!
+Dog dog = dogs.get(2); // OOOOOPS, ClassCastException
 ```

 Next example would crash in runtime, because we've got `Cat` instead of `Dog`.

-It's not okay for compiler to allow such variance.
+Have you got the point: it's save to produce subclass but not to consume.
+It also sounds logically when we talk about it in real life.
+For example you have a

-We have just considered example of **Covariance** - you are allowed to cast `A<C>` to `A<B>`, where `C` is subclass of `B`, only if you use generic functions that returns values, passing generic values if forbidden.
+We have just considered example of **Covariance** - you are allowed to cast `A<C>` to `A<B>`, where `C` is subclass of `B`, only if you **produce** generic values *(returns as a result from the function)*, passing generic values will get you in troubles.

 ## Go